War Related Illness and Injury Study Center

 Brent Casey, president and cofounder of the Student Veterans of America Chapter 227 dedicates the Medal of Honor Garden and Veteran's Plaza at Sullivan University, Louisville, Kentucky on Veteran's Day, November 11, 2010.

-When Brent returned from deployment in March 1991 there were a number of challenges he faced to readjusting from dealing with his marriage to employment.
-As he continued to struggle personally and professionally, Brent saw himself on a “path of destruction.”
-In 2005, with the encouragement of his family, Brent visited his local Department of Veterans Affairs (VA) hospital.
-He was quickly diagnosed with post-traumatic stress disorder (PTSD) and eventually, fibromyalgia.
+When Brent returned from deployment in March 1991, there were a number of challenges he faced, such as readjusting, dealing with his marriage, and employment.
+As he continued to struggle personally and professionally, Brent saw himself on a "path of destruction."
+With the encouragement of his family, Brent visited his local Department of Veterans Affairs (VA) hospital.
+He was quickly diagnosed with posttraumatic stress disorder (PTSD) and, eventually, fibromyalgia.
 Finally, after almost 15 years, Brent was able to better understand why he had been struggling.
-When he received care in the VA hospital he was able to learn tools to cope with his illness.
+When he received care in the VA hospital, he was able to learn tools to cope with his illness.

-In spite of this progress, Brent also faced some medical challenges.
-He continued to suffer with pain, fatigue and gastrointestinal symptoms.
-In searching for more answers, he was eventually referred to the War Related Illness and Injury Study Center (WRIISC) in East Orange, New Jersey.
-After receiving a letter from the Department of Defense that he was in the vicinity of Khamisiyah, he also had questions about his possible exposure to sarin gas and whether that was linked to any of his health concerns.
+However, Brent also faced some medical challenges.
+He continued to suffer with pain, fatigue, and gastrointestinal symptoms.
+After receiving a letter from the Department of Defense that he was in the vicinity of Khamisiyah, leaving him curious about his possible exposure to sarin gas and whether that was linked to any of his health concerns.
+In searching for more answers, he was referred to the War Related Illness and Injury Study Center (WRIISC) in East Orange, New Jersey.

 A new black granite marker is inscribed with an image of the medals and the plaza's name.